Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 The remaining part of this section is devoted to the proof of Lemma~\ref{main lemma}.
-The formulation of Lemma~\ref{main lemma} is strongly inspired by \cite{PZ} where a similar area estimate was established by using Petersen's puzzle construction for the Douady-Ghys Blaschke model.
-For $d \ge 3$ and $\alpha \in \Theta_C$ every $B \in \mathcal{S}_d^\alpha$ has more than one critical point in $\Bbb T$.
-These critical points may interact with each other if one wants to adapt Petersen's puzzle construction to the Blaschke model $B$.
-To get around this problem, we will use an idea from \cite{Zh2}.
-This idea allows us to obtain the area estimate without using puzzle construction.
+The idea of the proof is adapted from \cite{Zh2}.
 Before we present the proof, let us introduce some notations and terminologies first.
 For $z \in {\Bbb C}$ and $r > 0$, let $B_{r}(z)$ denote the Euclidean disk with radius $r$ and center $z$. \begin{defi}[$K$-bounded geometry] Let $K > 1$ and $(U, V)$ be a pair of sets in $\Bbb C$ such that $V \subset U$.
 We say $(U, V)$ has $K$-bounded geometry if there exist $x \in V$ and $r > 0$ such that